Kythnos Katafiki Cave

 Location: Driopida

-This cave, which is today an important tourist attraction on the island, was used as an iron mine till 1939.
-Unfortunately, a lot of the original formations within the cave have been destroyed during the iron mining days, though some of them still remain.
-It was also used by the locals as a shelter during the Second World War.
-Nowadays, every year locals meet at the cave to celebrate the Resurrection of Christ.
+This cave, an important tourist attraction on the island today, was used as an iron mine until 1939.
+Unfortunately, several original formations within the cave were destroyed during the iron mining days, though some have survived.

 Map